Sm6718858/AI-Chrome_Extension/README.md

 # 🧠🔊 AI-S.Mishra Chrome Extension
 ---
 > 📖 A powerful **Chrome Extension** that summarizes any webpage using **Gemini AI** and reads it aloud using **Text-to-Speech** and different functionalities.
-> 🎯 Boosts productivity by turning long articles into quick, spoken summaries.
+> 🎯 Boosts productivity by turning long articles into quick, spoken summaries..

 ---